What Insurance Do I Need For A Dog Walking Business?

-As this primarily covers your negligence, it is not applicable to dogs with previous medical conditions, defects or disabilities.
+As this primarily covers your negligence, it is not applicable to dogs with previous medical conditions or disabilities.

 As a dog walker, it is likely you will be out and about and come into contact with a large number of people.
-Public Liability protection covers you if a member of the public is injured as a result of your business’s actions.
+Public Liability insurance for dog walkers covers you if a member of the public is injured as a result of your business’s actions.

 For example, if you become separated from a dog you are walking due to your lack of care and attention and that dog attacks a third-party, you could be sued for any injuries caused.
 If this was the case, your Public Liability cover would mean solicitors fees and the subsequent settlement of the claim is taken care of by your insurance policy.

 Public Liability also includes damage caused to property.
-So if your actions or those of a member of your staff caused damage to a third-party’s property, the legal defence and settlement are taken care of by your insurance.
+So if your actions or those of a member of your staff caused damage to a third party property, the legal defence and settlement are taken care of by your insurance.

 Like Care, Custody and Control cover, with one small difference.
 This protects you should an animal in your care suffer an injury that was not your fault.
 Vet bills and any subsequent compensation to the pets’ owners will be taken care of by your insurance policy.